 Q5: Why has the process for entry into force of the Convention been slow?

-A5: As of September 2013, the UNWC has 31 contracting states – 4 short of the number required for entry into force as stipulated in Article 36 of the Convention.
-Arguably, the ratification process has been slowed down, inter alia, by the following factors:
+A5: As of 2020, the UNWC has 37 contracting states – the convention came into force on 17 August 2014 (as stipulated in Article 36 of the Convention https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=XXVII-12&chapter=27&lang=en).
+Arguably, the ratification process has been slow, inter alia, by the following factors:

 (1) The Convention is a global treaty that deals with transboundary waters and interstate cooperation.
 These are sensitive and highly politicized issues;